-After that, I wrote another book, To-Do List, and got involved in Silicon Valley.
+After To-Do List, I felt some pressure to “get serious” about making more money so I got involved in Silicon Valley.
 I co-founded a street fashion social network called StyleMob with my friend Adam.
 We managed to grow the community to 90,000 and within nine months sold it to an advertising network for blogs and websites.

 I was in my mid-thirties and feeling the squeeze of expectations to find a husband in time to have a child, earn more money and ascend the career ladder.
 The pressure of all those expectations made me “dry.”
 I got distanced from my own intuition.

-All of this will be told and what I learned through my journeys and adventures will be told in my forthcoming memoir Wet.
-Ultimately that urge to focus on embodiment helped me work through the effects of an incident of childhood sexual abuse, and to heal my heart enough to risk opening up in love.
+All of this will be told and what I learned through my adventures will be told in my forthcoming memoir Wet.
+Ultimately that urge to focus on embodiment through travel helped me work through the effects of an incident of childhood sexual abuse, and to heal my heart enough to risk opening up in love.

-I had been living in the San Francisco Bay Area for nearly twenty years, but I got tired of tech’s oversized footprint on the area’s soul, and I wound up moving to Buenos Aires to nurture my love for tango, studying and eventually teaching my own brand of transformative tango through an immersive program called the Tango Adventure, which ran for six years.
+I had been living in the San Francisco Bay Area for nearly twenty years, almost my entire adult life, but I got tired of tech’s oversized footprint on the area’s soul, and I wound up moving to Buenos Aires to nurture my love for tango, studying and eventually teaching my own brand of transformative tango through an immersive program called the Tango Adventure, which ran for six years.

-I trained as a life coach with CTI, back in 2011 and 2012.
-In 2022, I added an additional certification with the Hendricks Institute, in somatic or body-based approaches.
+I trained as a life coach with CTI, back in 2011.
+In 2022, I added an additional certification with Gay and Katie Hendricks, of the Hendricks Institute, in Body Intelligence.

 I facilitate groups of women for CHIEF, a private membership network focused on connecting and supporting executive women leaders.